kensanata/face/README.md

 This application goes through the files in the [elements](elements) folder and picks out one of each for every element of a face.
-Currently we're the following elements:
+Currently we're using the following elements:

 * eyes
 * nose